Posted on February 10, 2020

-A CRM is key tool forprospecting.
-Not only does it allow you to segment your database for better day to day planning but a CRM is a also a real-time diary to keep notes on your sales activities, marketing campaigns, conversations, follow ups, minutes, and more, all in one place.
-You can see all the historical data to plan to win the deal strategically.
-This is particularly key when sales take time to close and all touch points need to be hand crafted and planned to make an impactful and timely value add throughout the lifecycle.
+CRM software is critical to your prospecting.
+It helps your sales team plan their day, keep notes on important information on sales activities, marketing campaigns, conversations, follow-ups, and meeting minutes, all in one place.
+This enables you to see the historical data and plan to win the deal strategically.
+This is particularly important because sales take time to close and the various touchpoints need to be handcrafted and planned to make an impactful and timely value add for the prospect.

 A major difference between them is deployment options.
-Salesforce was built for the cloud while Microsoft Dynamics allow the user the flexibility to choose the best option for their organizational needs whether it is on-premise, in the cloud, or a partner hosted environment.
+Salesforce was built for the cloud while Microsoft Dynamics allows the user the flexibility to choose the best option for their organizational needs whether it is on-premise, in the cloud or a partner-hosted environment.

 Microsoft Dynamics 365 gives users the advantage of being able to integrate well with all Microsoft Applications such as Outlook, OneDrive, Excel, SharePoint, Power Point etc all of which are essential tools used by every sales professional.
 Salesforce also integrates with several Microsoft Apps, but the connections provided by Dynamics 365 offer greater advantages and ease of use.